Clair Norris: 2017-2025

 In December 2021, Norris appeared as a contestant on The Weakest Link.
 She was voted off after incorrectly answering a question about the name of Cheryl's son.

 In March 2022, Norris appeared in an episode of the Sky Comedy series Bloods as a drunk girl.
 In April 2022, Norris starred in a BBC documentary for Panorama titled Obesity: Who Cares if I'm Bigger?.
 The documentary followed Norris, who is overweight herself, meeting various people on a weight management scheme, a 'man-versus-fat' football team, and a dancer who runs classes for plus-size women, ultimately discussing whether the prime minister's strategy to help the nation lose weight was working.
 It was praised by viewers for the stories that featured, whilst Norris was accredited for her "warmth and sensitivity" and commended for her "skillful handling of a complex disease".
 In December 2022, Norris appeared in an episode of the ITVX teen drama Tell Me Everything as Kerry.

 In May 2025, it was announced that Norris had been axed from EastEnders after eight years and that Bernadette would leave later that year.

+Personal life

+Norris has been in a relationship with Lewis Wood since 2018.